Techman1803/Electricity-Billing-System/README.md

 # Electricity Billing System
-Student registration Project By using MySQL DataBase and Java Jframe in NetBeans
+Electricity Billing System By using Java to print the Electric Bill

 # Project-Documentation